Land and property resumptions

 Q: Will my objection be considered?

 A: Yes, all objections will be considered by an authorised delegate of the Constructing Authority who is usually a senior member of the project team or the regional office.
-If the project continues, your objection will be assessed by the constructing authority for a decision to:
+The delegate will decide to either:

 - proceed with the resumption